beerbellybuffalo/DawnQuizote/README.md

 # Dawn Quizote: Submission for Epyphite Corp Take Home Assignment

 Dawn Quizote is a parkour enthusiast and Pop Quiz aficionado.
 Help her get good at both in this gamified quiz app that combines subway surfer with a traditional quiz app like QuizUp or Kahoot!
+This is a link to the [figma prototype](https://tinyurl.com/danielEpyphiteAppMockup)

 ## Design Justification